LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/introduction/README.md

 ####

-If we wanted to translate the C# back to Python, we would have something like the following class definition:
+If we wanted to translate the C# example back to Python in a more literal fashion, we would have something like the following class definition:

 ```python
 class Hello(object):